dyrmgc/website/README.md

-This is some shit
+Here's some edited shit.

-Here's some more shit.
+Here's some more edited shit.